 Types of Market Positioning Strategies

-There many types of market positioning strategies a company can use to find their unique position in the marketplace compared to their competitors.
+There are many types of market positioning strategies a company can use to find their unique position in the marketplace compared to their competitors.
 Consider the following strategic marketing tactics that can give your company a strong value proposition and an effective market positioning strategy.

 Sometimes the most important product characteristic is sheer availability.
 A product or service will have an inherent advantage when it is available in a specific geographical area, on specific days of the week, or at specific times of day that competitor products are not.
-By simply being available when a customer needs it, a product can leapfrog over the hurdles of marketing and price competitions.
+By simply being available when a customer needs it, a product can leapfrog over the hurdles of marketing and price competition.

 While consumers might gravitate toward the lowest-priced items, you can use durability as a selling point.
 For example, if someone can own your product for a longer time without having to replace it, your company can make the case that your product is more cost-effective in the long run because of its durability.
 Essentially, you are offering them years of hassle-free ownership.